Crowd-Computing-Oulu/SimpliMed/README.md

  ``export const OPENAI_TOKEN = "your_API_token"``

-## Load the extension in Google Chrome by following these steps:
+## Load the extension in Google Chrome by following these steps

 1. Open the Google Chrome browser.
 2. Click the three dots in the top-right corner of the browser window.